sitewhere/sitewhere-documentation/docs/platform/README.md

 of a desktop application.
 Use one of the available Helm [charts](https://github.com/sitewhere/sitewhere-k8s/tree/master/charts) to bootstrap a SiteWhere instance on Kubernetes, then point the administrative application to the instance to manage it.
-The new administrative application supports all of the new SiteWhere 2.0 features and offers automated updates to streamline the development process.

 <InlineImage src="/images/platform/login.png" caption="Admnistrative Interface"/>